 By 1980, red wolves were declared extinct in the wild, and 14 remaining individuals were placed in a breeding program here at Point Defiance Zoo & Aquarium.
 With valiant conservation efforts, red wolves started making a comeback by 1987.
-Today, over 100 red wolves exist in the wild and about 200 live in zoos and breeding facilities across the country.
+Today, about 50 red wolves exist in the wild and about 200 live in zoos and breeding facilities across the country.
 Hunting and habitat alteration have historically posed the greatest threats to wild red wolf populations.

 Find out what you can do to make a difference and help secure a future for red wolves!

 - Red wolves are one of the most endangered animals in the world.